jeroenleenarts/jeroenleenarts/README.md

 I also work under my [AppForce1](https://appforce1.net)
 # Jeroen Leenarts
 I am a software developer currently specialized in iOS development.
 But I have a long and varied history working on all kinds of technical challenging systems.I started working as a software developer in 2002.
-Currently I am working as Developer Relations Engineer iOS at [Stream](https://getstream.io/).

 I publish a podcast for iOS app developers with a weekly news & community episode and an interview episode when available.
 More info on that: https://appforce1.net/podcast/